IrvingFSanchez/.Net-Programming/README.md

 ## 🌟 Why This Repository?

-This repository is more than just a collection of projects it's a testament to my growth as a developer.
+This repository is more than just a collection of projects—it's a testament to my growth as a developer.
 Each project reflects my dedication to learning, problem-solving, and creating practical tools.
 Whether you're a fellow student, a developer, or just curious, I hope you find something inspiring here!
 My goal is to develop software everybody can understand.

 ---